keeesuke/keeesuke.github.io/README.md

     Apr 2014 ‒ Mar 2019
 </p>

-A program focusing on structure and properties of materials.
+- A program focusing on structure and properties of materials

-Relative courses:
-- Mechanics of Materials, Crystallographic Strength, Metallography
 - Undergraduate research: Analyzed contributors to the stability of retained austenite in low alloy TRIP (transformation-induced plasticity) steel using machine learning
+- <b>Relative courses</b>: Mechanics of Materials, Crystallographic Strength, Metallography

 ### University of Edinburgh
 <p style="text-align:center">